akrogolf/ratrig/README.md

 # ratrig

+F3D VZBOT FOR RATRIG MOUNT
+PROBE MOUNT, MAG+ DUCT & SHROUD, COUPLE OTHER MODS

+Fan shrouding works a bit better - its mainly just thinker and more compact than the OG VZ fan shrouds.
+The probe mount is just a simple peice that will mount both your X probe and your Z probe.
+Surley you can alter them to fit whatever probe you are using.

+IMPORTANT NOTE - THESE ARE DESIGNED FOR ORBITER2 - For LGX lite your will need to modify the top of the probe mount to allow for clearance. shoudlnt be hard.

+---PANELS---
 roughly 1kg per panel.
 These are very tricky to print, especially without an enclosure.

 I ended up printing them wtiha  0.8 CHT at 0.3 layer ehight.
 3 bottom layers, 1 top layer.
 15% cubic infill.